 Your baby may not be very pleased with this remedy as the extract is slightly bitter.
 Again, the water should be boiled and cooled down.
 Add 7-8 drops of grapefruit seed extract to an ounce of water.
 Dab the solution over the affected areas after feeding your baby.

-When you are opting for home remedies, it is also necessary to take some precautionary measures
+When you are opting for home remedies, it is also necessary to take some precautionary measures to avoid the infection from reoccurring.

 - You must sterilize the pacifiers, breast pumps, and feeding bottles every time before use.